Beyond Accuracy: Are Time Series Foundation Models Well-Calibrated?: Abstract

 \section{Abstract}

 The recent development of foundation models for time series data has generated considerable interest in using such models across a variety of applications.
 Although foundation models achieve state-of-the-art predictive performance, their calibration properties remain relatively underexplored, despite the fact that calibration can be critical for many practical applications.
 In this paper, we investigate the calibration-related properties of five recent time series foundation models and two competitive baselines.
 We perform a series of systematic evaluations assessing model calibration (i.e., over- or under-confidence), effects of varying prediction heads, and calibration under long-term autoregressive forecasting.
-We find that time series foundation models are consistently better calibrated than baseline models and tend not to be either systematically over- or under-confident, in contrast to the overconfidence often seen in other deep learning models.\footnote{This is an extended version of the paper ``Calibration Properties of Time Series Foundation Models'', presented at the $1^{st}$ ICML 2025 Workshop on Foundation Models for Structured Data.}
+We find that time series foundation models are consistently better calibrated than baseline models and tend not to be either systematically over- or under-confident, in contrast to the overconfidence often seen in other deep learning models.